MzHameed/IoT-Assignments/README.md

 - **Pytorch Quatization**: https://pytorch.org/docs/stable/quantization.html
 - **StackOverflow**: For debugging and scripting references

-> All code includes inline comments to explain functionality and logic for educational purposes.
+**Note**:  All code includes inline comments to explain functionality and logic for educational purposes.

 # Assignment: Object Detection using YOLOv5 on COCO (Common Objetc in Context) Subset